-Get leadership experience and serve your fellow early career scientists by organizing a GSA Career Development Symposium.
-GSA offers funding for student and postdoc members to organize local symposia that provide career and professional development opportunities for early career scientists.
+Get leadership experience and serve your community and GSA members by applying for a Starter Culture Microgrant.
+GSA offers funding for members to organize workshops, initiatives, programs, and more that provide educational and professional development opportunities for scientists in your community and ours.

 Today’s scientists must develop many important skills that are learned outside the lab.
 No matter which sector of the workforce you work in or want to join, GSA Conferences offer professional development workshops that help set you up for success.

 Guest post by J. Humberto Cunha, Danielle F. Mello, and Jadson Carlos dos Santos.
 The Genetics Society of America, Portuguese Multilingual Seminar took place on November 16, 2021, and was attended by four guest panelists...